-Dr. Sandra Scheinbaum recently sat down with Peter Hoppenfeld, FMCA attorney and expert on law in the health and wellness space, to break down scope of practice questions and set the record straight on what coaches need to know to keep themselves and their clients safe.
+Dr. Sandra Scheinbaum recently sat down with Peter Hoppenfeld, FMCA attorney and expert on law in the health and wellness space, to break down the scope of practice questions and set the record straight on what coaches need to know to keep themselves and their clients safe.

 Here are some of the highlights of their conversation:

-WHAT YOUR FUNCTIONAL MEDICINE HEALTH COACH CERTIFICATION (FMCHC) MEANS
+WHAT YOUR FUNCTIONAL MEDICINE HEALTH COACH CERTIFICATION (FMCHC) MEANS:

 First, an important distinction exists between holding a certificate or certification — and being licensed — in a particular field or profession.